marcflohrer/playlistgenerator/README.md

    - Update the "program" path to point to the built `MusicOrganizer.dll`.
    - Set the "args" with the paths to your music directory (`-m`) and CSV directory (`-c`).
 4. Run the application using VS Code or .NET CLI.
-5. Optionally, configure tag mapping in `appsettings.json`.
+5. Optionally, configure tag mapping in `appsettings.json` for any discrepancies in song metadata.

 ## Configuration

-In case the song is spelled differently in the spotify playlist and you do not want to fiddle around with your mp3 tags you can add a tag mapping from the spotify tag to way the song is tagged in your local music library.
-You will find the files that are not found in the file called 'logger.txt' in the folder you passed as parameter '-m'.
+To address discrepancies in song metadata between Spotify playlists and your local music library, you can use the tag mapping feature.
+This is particularly useful if you prefer not to modify your MP3 tags manually.
+Unmatched files will be listed in 'logger.txt' in the directory specified by the '-m' parameter.

 - Modify the application's behavior by adjusting the arguments in the `launch.json` file.
 - For tag mapping, add your mappings to `appsettings.json` under "TagMismatchMap".
 Example: